jpsteil/grid_tutorial/docs/advanced_search.md

 search = GridSearch(search_queries, queries=[db.customer.id > 0])
 ```

-Here we pass our search queries and the grid default query to GridSearch and it will return to us an object containing the query, search_query and search_form.
-We then pass them to the grid.
+Grid search takes the search queries list and the default queries and builds our query, search_queries and search_form to pass to the Grid.

 ```python
 grid = Grid(